ganrad/aks-aspnet-sqldb-rest/README.md

 **IMPORTANT NOTES:**
 - Login to the Azure Portal using a browser window/tab.
 - Access the *Repositories* blade of your ACR instance.
-Note down the value of the latest **Tag** (Build ID number) of the Claims API container image which was built and pushed by the Azure DevOps Build pipeline.
-- The ""Build ID number** will represent version **v2** of the Claims API microservice.
-You will be using this image **Tag** value to implement
+- Note down the value of the latest **Tag** (Build ID number) of the Claims API container image which was built and pushed by the Azure DevOps Build pipeline.
+The **Build ID number** will represent version **v2** of the Claims API microservice.
+You will be using this image **Tag** value (ID number) to implement
   - **Canary** application deployments in a subsequent section.
   - **Intelligent request routing** and traffic splitting in the **Istio** *Service Mesh* extension project.